claudiacolas/pds-project-23/README.md

 - `created` (LocalDateTime): The date and time when the TODO item was created.

 ## Application Configuration
-- Backend running on port: 8080
+- Backend running on port: `8080`
-- Frontend running on port: 3000
+- Frontend running on port: `3000`
-- PostgreSQL database running on port: 8081
+- MongoDB database running on port: `8081`
-- JaegerUI running on port: 16686
+- JaegerUI running on port: `16686`

 ## Running the Application